 3.10 The Controller holds responsibility for ensuring that the Data it provides to PHL for processing complies with all legal obligations.
 Specifically, (a) the Controller verifies that the Data, and any record therein, has been made subject to a valid and documented “lawful basis for processing” under GDPR, and that (b) the period for which the Data is retained within the areas of Parcelhub under the Controller’s administration has formed a part of that valid and documented test, (c) the Controller verifies that it has complied with any valid and reasonable subject request for removal or deletion it has received and that no records of such subjects exist within the Data, (d) the Controller verifies that the Data does not contain any record that is required to be excluded by either MPS or TPS registration as appropriate, (e) the Controller verifies that it is willing and able to cooperate with any compliance requirements made of it under GDPR.

 4.1 PHL does not indemnify the Controller against any data breach or against any other financial harm resultant from its lawful processing of the Data, other than by prior additional arrangement or other than as governed by law.

 4.2 Nothing within this contract relieves PHL of its own direct responsibilities and liabilities under GDPR.

-Parcelhub Limited is registered with the ICO, registration number ZA308498.
+Parcelhub Limited, part of the Whistl Group, is registered with the ICO, registration number ZA308498.